jkcfg/kubernetes/examples/overlay/README.md

 post-process generated resources in a way kustomize doesn't have built in.

+### How to run an example

+The examples are in the files `index*.js`.
+To run them, change to this directory `examples/overlay`, and run (for instance)

+    jk run ./index1.js

+### Description of the examples

+ - `index1.js` -- this evaluates the simple overlay in
+   `kustomization.yaml` and prints the output to stdout.

+ - `index2.js` -- this adds some more customisation to the overlay given in `kustomization.yaml`, including another resource from a file, and prints the output to stdout.

+ - `index3.js` -- this example customises the overlay as in the second example, adds a resource constructed in code, then replicates it across three sets of output configuration files, for different environments.

 ### kustomize compatibility

 Here are the bits of kustomize that are implemented in this module.